 Published at Sunday, July 22nd 2018, 08:16:37 AM.
 Living Room By Adaliz Moreau.
 Minimize technology, A common design dilemma in traditional rooms is how to incorporate modern technology like televisions.
 In this case the TV was placed above the fireplace in order to create a column effect and streamline the focal point, thus minimizing the impact of the television.
 In traditional spaces the more you can hide technology the better.

-Published at Friday, June 22nd 2018, 12:08:48 PM by Delfina Stavros.
-Living Room.
+Published at Sunday, July 22nd 2018, 06:55:59 AM.
+Living Room By Delfina Stavros.
 Elegance with an edge.
 So can a living room be elegant and edgy all at once?
 The Honolulu home of designer Marion Philpotts Miller suggests the answer is yes.
 Certain stately furnishings like a grand piano are fixtures of finery, and music-loving Miller is a fan.

 Published at Saturday, July 21st 2018, 08:48:39 AM.
 Living Room By Carmelina Landi.
 Whether it´s the arms of a sofa or chair, a demi lune table, or a carved console, there´s a softness to furniture that gives traditional rooms an aura of relaxation.
 In this room from Stratus Group, you can see it in the seating, the light fixtures and the clock.